Twins vs. Mariners Player Props Betting Odds

-Player prop bet options for Julio Rodriguez, Carlos Correa and others are listed when the Seattle Mariners host the Minnesota Twins at T-Mobile Park on Monday at 9:40 PM ET.
+The Seattle Mariners host the Minnesota Twins at T-Mobile Park on Tuesday at 9:40 PM ET.
+Those looking to place a player prop wager can find odds on Julio Rodriguez, Carlos Correa and others in this matchup.

 Bet on this matchup or its props with BetMGM!